 Jinder is an experienced British Crown Court Judge with expert knowledge of legal systems around the world.

-After spending nearly 30 years practising in English and international law, and working as a volunteer in the charitable sector, Jinder became a Patron of Helping Rhinos in 2017.
+After spending nearly 30 years practicing in English and international law, and working as a volunteer in the charitable sector, Jinder became a Patron of Helping Rhinos in 2017.

 Nairobi-based artist Karen Laurence-Rowe grew up in East Africa where the countryside outside the cities was teaming with wildlife and the landscape virtually unspoiled by signs of humanity.
 With her father a civil engineer, her early days were spent living an almost nomadic life as her family moved from one camp to another – sometimes deep in the African bush and miles from the nearest town.